jbloomlab/dms_tools2/docs/prefs.rst

 If you do not have error controls, it will probably give fairly similar results to ``--method bayesian``.
 Its performance might decay if there are error controls, especially if the pre- and post-selection ones are different.

-You can always run both methods and then compare the results (for instance, by using `dms_tools2.plot.plotCorrMatrix` as described in the :ref:`api`.
+You can always run both methods and then compare the results (for instance, by using `dms_tools2.plot.plotCorrMatrix` function described in the :ref:`api`).

 Programs to analyze the data and examples